cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/scaling/mongo-replica-sets.md

 * MONGODB\_URL\_INT
 * MONGODB\_URL\_EXT

 `MONGODB_ADDRESS` contains the IP address of your MongoDB.
-In [Mongoid](http://mongoid.org/en/mongoid/index.html) for example it can be used in your mongoid.yml with `host` (mongoid
+In [Mongoid](http://mongoid.org/en/mongoid/index.html) for example, it can be used in your mongoid.yml with `host` (mongoid
  3).

 `MONGODB_ADDRESS_INT` and `MONGODB_ADDRESS_EXT` contain the internal and external network addresses for the same server.
 You usually want to connect to the internal address to avoid paying for traffic between your web servers and database servers. `MONGODB_ADDRESS` is configured with the internal address `{{MONGODB_ADDRESS_INT}}`, but you can [change that](/{{page.collection}}/tutorials/env-vars.html) if you need.